-Since this is the first in the series, the first thing we should probably talk about is basic fabric types.
+But before we go any farther, the first thing we should probably talk about is basic fabric types.
 All fabrics fit into one of two categories: woven or knit.
 This is dependent on how the fibers are combined to turn thread into fabric.
 When looked at up close, woven fabrics will have a cross hatch pattern to the threads, whereas knit fabrics are made up of a lot of little loops.
 These loops give knit fabric stretch (sometimes lots and sometimes just a little, but that is a topic for another post).
 The cross hatched threads of woven fabrics, can be thin or thick, and they can be woven tightly or loosely.
 These factors all play into the softness, drape, structure, opacity (or lack thereof) and overall end result of the fabric and of the sewing projects you will want to create with them.

 How it is Made and What That Means for Your Sewing:

 When you are shopping for linen fabric online, you can not feel it, like when you are fabric shopping in person, and that can be tricky.
 It is hard to know how thick, stiff, smooth or drapey a fabric is.
 One of the best clues to answer all these questions is by looking for the weight per square ounce.

 This is a number I used to pretty much ignore.
 One day, though, I ordered some “lightweight” denim for the shop and was shocked by how truly lightweight it was!
 The denim used for most store bought jeans is around 12-14 ounces per square yard.
 The Chambray Union I have in the shop right now is only 3.3 ounces per square yard, and the Rustica Chambray is 5.1 ounces per square yard.
 How heavy the fabric is, whether it is chambray/ denim, jersey or linen depends on the size of the threads used to make the fabric as well as how tightly they are woven or knit together.